MSN.com Homepage official site

 Make MSN my homepage

-If you are using google chrome you only have to donwload the extension here to make www.msn.com your homepage.
+If you are using google chrome you only have to download the extension here to make www.msn.com your default homepage.

 The MSN breaking news, headlines in entertainment and stories of the world today is https://www.msn.com/en-us/news